h3a-moe/h3a.moe/content/about.md

 <!--div style='white-space: pre-wrap; font-variant-ligatures: none; font-family: JetBrains Mono, monospace; font-size: 90%;'-->

 Hi, there.
 This is `H3arn`.
-(Read as "Hearn".
-You can call me "安然" as well.)
+Read as "Hearn".

 An ordinary person, who believes in openness but somehow traditional.